ghaithghawarrr/Clip-Connect-Front/README.md

 To install Node.js, please visit [Node.js official website](https://nodejs.org/en) and follow the instructions for your operating system.

 ### `Install NPX`
-NPX can be installed globally using npm: npm install -g npx
+NPX can be installed globally using npm : npm install -g npx

 ## Available Scripts
 In the project directory, you can run: